ZingyTomato/GaanaPy/README.md

 ```sh
 https://api.nikomusic.tk/trending?lang=LANGUAGE
 ```
+**Language Options:** English, Hindi, Punjabi, Telugu, Tamil etc. (Warning: Case Sensitive!).
+Defaults to Hindi if no language is provided or if an invalid language is entered.

 **Example:** Create a GET request or navigate to `https://api.nikomusic.tk/trending?lang=English` to get a JSON response of the trending english songs in return.